haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/service-contracts/design-patterns.md

 </table>
 <p>Each data entity has a corresponding interface.
 Consequently, the <code>get()</code> function in the corresponding interface, for example, can return the exact type.</p>
 <h3 id="management-interfaces">Management interfaces</h3>
-<p>Management interfaces provide management functions that are not related to repositories.
-For example:</p>
+<p>Management interfaces provide management functions that are not related to repositories. 例如:</p>
 <table style="width:100%">
    <tr bgcolor="lightgray">
       <th>Interface</th>